odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

       :align: center
       :alt: Epson TM-U220 specifications on manufacturers website.

-   However when trying to print with the naming convention: `EpsonTMU220B__IMC_LDV__`, it will print the receipt, but it will be too big and outside the margin.
+   However, when trying to print with the naming convention: `EpsonTMU220B__IMC_LDV__`, it prints the receipt, but it is too big and outside the margin.
 To resolve this, add a new printer (and naming convention) with the `SCALE<X>` parameter to adapt to our receipt size.

    Here are some examples: